 - Mobile app is geared toward auto insurance and is not as helpful for filing or tracking claims for renters insurance

-- Overall customer satisfaction is lower than that of other brands, according to J.D.
+- Overall customer satisfaction is lower than for other companies, according to J.D.
 Power

 Why It Made the Cut: As an all-online insurance company, Lemonade is ideal for consumers who prefer to handle all their renters insurance needs online.

 Lemonade makes it quick and easy to get renters insurance online or through its app.
 Users could receive coverage in 90 seconds and, if a renter files a claim, Lemonade says the claim could be approved within seconds.
-If a renter likes doing business with socially conscious companies, Lemonade is a certified B Corp, which means it has high social and environmental standards.
-One example of this commitment is that Lemonade donates unclaimed money from its customers’ premiums to the charities of their customers’ choice.
-There’s no option for getting a quote or filing a claim over the phone, but this shouldn’t be a hindrance for a customer who prefers online-only interactions.
-Lemonade’s monthly costs are also relatively high, but customers automatically receive replacement cost coverage, which may be worth the extra money if a renter has to file a claim.
+If a renter appreciates doing business with socially conscious companies, Lemonade is a certified B Corp, which means it has high social and environmental standards.
+One example of this commitment is that Lemonade donates unclaimed money from paid premiums to the charity of each customer’s choice, so renters can feel good about their unused funds benefiting causes that are close to their hearts.

 - Quote process: Online